ssaunier/ssaunier.github.io/_posts/2013-07-24-be-lazy-dont-build-that-feature-yet.markdown

 what another company took years to make awesome is not a good idea.

-We went for a hybrid approach using [Liquid](http://liquidmarkup.org) to get web forms up and running quickly without a complex and long development to build <acronym title="User Interface">UI</acronym>.
+We went for a hybrid approach using [Liquid](http://liquidmarkup.org) to get web forms up and running quickly without a complex and long development to build <abbr title="User Interface">UI</abbr>.
 And it works great now!
 You can see how we started with a simple integration of an existing SaaS product (providing an API and web hooks) to pivot the feature and build it in our tool.